Spiritual or Religious ?

 The New Testament took roughly 350 years to reach its final form.
 The catalyst was often the need to distinguish “truth” from “heresy.”

 • The Early Recognition (c.
-50–150 CE) – Books: The four Gospels and Paul’s letters.
+50–150 CE) – Books: Mark (~ 70 CE, Matthew ~80 CE, John and Luke ~100 CE.
+Paul’s letters to the churches 48 to 64 CE.
 The Death of the Apostles.
 As the eyewitnesses died, the church needed written records to ensure the oral tradition wasn’t lost or corrupted.

 • The First “List” (c.
 140 CE) – The Marcionite Heresy.
 A teacher named Marcion tried to throw out the Old Testament and most of the New Testament (keeping only a butchered Luke and Paul).
 This backfired and forced the mainstream Church to define exactly which books were authentic to counter Marcion’s “short list.”